What it's like to be homeless in Sydney

 Missionbeat, on a mission to help Sydney’s homeless

 When Glen met our team at Missionbeat, he was struck by their willingness to help.
-Missionbeat is our mobile outreach service that cares for rough sleepers on the streets of Sydney.
+Funded by our compassionate supporters, Missionbeat is our mobile outreach service that cares for rough sleepers on the streets of Sydney.
 Recognised by the iconic Missionbeat van, our teams provide essential support, information and care to help people move from homelessness to housing.

 Over time, Glen’s connection and friendship with the team grew until he was ready to apply for long-term housing.

 “Getting someone off the street isn’t as simple as dropping them into a room.
 We need to learn their stories, their struggles, their dreams,” says Patrick from Missionbeat.
 “Sometimes, it takes months to build trust and give people the dignity they deserve.”

 It wasn’t an easy journey but after a year of working together, Glen celebrated moving into his own home.